-According to LiveScience, a person produces one to two liters of saliva per day.
+A person produces one to two liters of saliva per day, according to LiveScience.
 That’s a lot, but for all the chewing, digesting, and drooling we do, it’s a range that actually makes sense.

 Saliva had often been overlooked as an indicator of your overall bodily health in the past, but saliva testing is now frequently being used as an efficient, cost-effective alternative to traditional evaluations of your overall bodily health.

-Saliva has numerous digestive functions —like moistening food, breaking it down, and enhancing taste—but it’s also essential for good oral health.
-According to the American Dental Association, saliva washes food away from your teeth and gums, helping to prevent cavities and other oral infections.
+There are numerous digestive functions of saliva—like moistening food, breaking it down, and enhancing taste—but the importance of saliva goes beyond digestion.
+It’s also essential for good oral health.
+According to the American Dental Association, saliva washes food away from your teeth and gums, which helps to prevent cavities and other oral infections such as strep throat.
 A lack of it, however, can signify a whole different range of health problems.

-According to the Mayo Clinic, a decrease in the amount of saliva produced, known as dry mouth, can negatively impact digestion and appetite.
-There are some telltale signs of having dry mouth: not only dryness of the mouth, but also thick or stringy saliva, difficulty chewing and swallowing, irritation of the gums, and tooth decay.
+A decrease in the amount of saliva produced, known as dry mouth, can negatively impact digestion and appetite, according to the Mayo Clinic.
+There are some telltale signs of having dry mouth: not only dryness of the mouth, but also thick or foamy saliva, difficulty chewing and swallowing, irritation of the gums, and tooth decay.

-On one side dry mouth can be caused by poor health, and on the other side, taking prescription medications can also lead to the condition.
+On one side, dry mouth can be caused by poor health and on the other side, dry mouth can be a side effect of taking prescription medications.

 The consistency of your saliva is also useful in identifying an oral infection.
-Thick, white, and clumpy saliva may be a sign of a fungal infection, according to Prevention.com.
+Thick saliva or white saliva may be a sign of a fungal infection called thrush, according to Prevention.
 In these cases, the best solution is to see your doctor.
-You may needan antifungal prescription.
+You may need an antifungal prescription.

-Bitter-tasting saliva can also signal red flags.
-According to Health.com, it’s often a symptom of acid reflux, a condition that causes stomach acid to rise up into your mouth.
+Bitter saliva can also raise red flags.
+It’s often a symptom of acid reflux, a condition that causes stomach acid to rise up into your mouth, according to Health.com.
 Acid reflux increases the acidity of your mouth, and can actually wear away teeth and cause cavities.
 These bitter tastes often emerge at night, and a doctor can test the pH of your mouth to see if you’re affected.

 In fact, decades-old research published in the New England Journal of Medicine provided evidence that the molecules found in saliva are actually connected to HIV.

-And for diabetes patients, saliva may provide a non-invasive and less costly way to measure blood sugar levels and test for diabetes, at least according to research from Purdue University.
+And for Cushing’s disease patients, saliva may provide a non-invasive and less costly way to measure cortisol levels as a test to help its diagnosis.
+There is research underway to measure glucose levels in saliva to help in diabetes management, at least according to research from Purdue University.